 Traditionally, we eat this on the 15th day of Chinese New Year and on winter solstice (冬至).
 It can also be served to a newly wed couple on their wedding day.
 Tang yuan usually signifies family reunion, or a “happy ending” (圆满).

-These days, we “modernise” the tang yuan by adding cute elements.
+These days, we see many tang yuan “modernised” with cute elements and designs.
 These deco tang yuan are also popular on the Instagram!
-They are kind of easy to make.
 This time, I paired the tang yuan with some Gingen ginger tea.

 Traditionally, from my childhood memory, we seem to eat the tang yuan with ginger soup or simple pandan syrup water.
 I think some of us eat it with red bean soup as well.
 For the Japanese, it is quite popular now to serve shiratama with fruity syrup, along with fruits, kanten and ice cream.